fiberplane/fiberplane/fiberplane-prometheus-query/README.md

 that is useful for TypeScript projects where importing the entire Provider runtime would be overkill.

+In addition, it contains helpers for generating PromQL queries for Autometrics.
+Given a query type, a function name and optional other information, it will generate useful queries for generating common charts such as request rate, error rate and latency.

 The query responses are converted to Provider types and are compatible with our [Provider Protocol](../fiberplane-provider-protocol/).
 This also ensures they're readily usable with [fiberplane-charts](../fiberplane-charts/).